 Roof Rats in Eastern Tennessee

-In the U.S., roof rats are a relatively serious pest problem.
-Like many household rodents, roof rats are commensal rodents, living near and dependent upon the human habitat for survival.
-When these rodents infest homes, they can be found in attics, eaves and rooflines.
+In the U.S., roof rats are primarily restricted along the West Coast, the Southeast, and in the coastal states of Washington, Oregon, and California, where they are a relatively serious pest problem.
+Roof rats are commensal rodents, living near and dependent upon the human habitat for survival.
+When these rodents infest homes, they can be found in attics, eaves, and rooflines.
 The most common identifying characteristic of roof rats is their tail.
-Roof rat tails are hairless and longer than the combined length of their head and body, whereas the tails of other rats are hairy, and shorter than their head and body.
-They are expert climbers and are often heard scurrying along roof lines or trees at night.
+Their tails are hairless and longer than the combined length of their head and body, whereas the tails of other rats are hairy and shorter than their head and body.

 Roof Rat Habitat

-Roof rats prefer to live above ground in tree canopies, dense shrubs, and climbing vines.
+Roof rats prefer aerial harborages like tree canopies, dense shrubs, and climbing vines.
 These rats have pads on their feet to facilitate better climbing of narrow vines and limbs, and their tail also assists to balance when climbing high up off the ground.
-Roof rats generally begin searching for food shortly after sunset, using trees, utility lines and fences to gain access to attics, overhead garage storage, wood piles and other stored goods.
-Roof rats are nocturnal and scurrying sounds in the attic at night are often the first sign of a roof rat infestation in homes.
+Roof rats generally begin searching for food shortly after sunset, using trees, utility lines, and fences to gain access to attics, overhead garage storage, woodpiles, and other stored goods.
+They are nocturnal and scurrying sounds in the attic at night are often the first sign of a roof rat infestation in homes.

 We'll call you!
 Leave your information below.